lambeboluwatife/react-movie-app/README.md

 ## Movie App

 ## Description
-A simple web application that allows users to search for and view information about movies.\
+A simple web application that allows users to search for and view information about movies.

-This project was built with ReactJS and TMDB API
+This project was built with ReactJS and TMDB API.

+It gives you the latest trending movies and tv-shows and has the option to search for any movie or tv-shows and one can filter the type of genre you want.

 In the project directory, you can run: